Focus on four main themes:

 2. Globalisation and its impact on the Chinese legal system: adopting and implementing international principles, rules and values in the Chinese domestic legal order.
 This covers topics in both public and commercial law.

-3. People-centered legal reform: improving law-making and law-enforcement concerning NGO registration and administration, food safety control, non-discrimination, gender equality, and human rights law in general.
+3. People-centred legal reform: improving law-making and law-enforcement concerning NGO registration and administration, food safety control, non-discrimination, gender equality, and human rights law in general.

 4. Law and economic development: the role of law in facilitating sustainable economic development, enhancing environmental protection, stimulating efficient use of energy, corporate social responsibility, and anti-corruption activities, and the involvement and contribution of China to the Millennium Development Goals and the World Trade Organisations.